 - An ovary disorder known as polycystic ovary syndrome (PCOS).
 Taking particular forms of inositol (D-chiro-inositol or myo-inositol) by mouth seems to lower triglyceride and testosterone levels, modestly decrease blood pressure, and improve the function of the ovaries in overweight or obese women with polycystic ovary syndrome.
+Myo-inositol may be as effective as the prescription drug metformin.
 Some research also shows that taking the two forms of inositol together improves ovulation better than taking D-chiro-inositol alone.
 Also, the combination seems to improve blood pressure, blood sugar, and blood insulin levels better than taking myo-inositol alone.

 - A breathing problem in premature babies known as "acute respiratory distress syndrome".
 Giving inositol intravenously (by IV) to premature babies with respiratory distress syndrome seems to improve breathing.
 Also, giving these babies inositol by mouth or intravenously (by IV) seems to decrease the risk of death, the risk of developing a condition that can cause blindness, or the risk of bleeding in the brain.

 Possibly Ineffective for

 - Alzheimer's disease.
 Taking inositol by mouth doesn't seem to improve symptoms of Alzheimer's disease.